Felipe Larraín Bascuñán: Minister of Finance

 Larraín was one of the main members of the Tantauco group that won the elections in 2009 with Sebastián Piñera as presidential candidate.
 After their triumph, Larraín became Minister of Finance and Chief of the Economic Team in the Piñera Administration.
 His mandate started on March 11, 2010.

 During his administration, Larraín's work was noticeable because of the successful plan to come up with resources to carry out the reconstruction after a devastating earthquake destroyed a huge amount of infrastructure in February 2010, a few days before the start of the Pinera administration.
 In 2012, he proposed and successfully approved in the Congress a Tax Reform to inject additional resources to the Education Budget and to fund the Pension Reform from the previous administration.

 One of the most praised accomplishments during Larraín's mandate was the creation of more than one million jobs during the Piñera administration.
-The Gross Domestic Product expanded at one of the highest rates in the world in years when the European Debt Crisis slowed the economic activity all around the globe.
+The gross domestic product expanded at one of the highest rates in the world in years when the euro area crisis slowed economic activity.